 - Choose a niche or topic.
 If you are a pet lover, you could blog about traveling with pets.
 Perhaps you are a backpacker.
 Your BLOG could be about “backpacking” vacations.
 Just a few suggestions.

 - Register a domain (sign up with a web hosting company) for your blog or sign up for a FREE blog.
 There are many FREE blog sites out there such as Blogger and WordPress.com.
 FYI: If you sign up with WordPress.org you will have to find a web hosting company.
-I hope you know HTML, CSS, XHTML, and all of that other “techie” lingo/stuff.
+It helps a great deal to know HTML, CSS, XHTML, and all of that other “techie” lingo/stuff and there are also themes to help you create a simple site.

 - People read blogs!
 Start writing and posting your articles.